Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 arbitrary user input and an increment and decrement button.@adwspinrow As ReSet implements arbitrary scaling, it would also require a check for valid scales with proper user feedback.
-The chosen method was to simply snap to the closest possible valid scale and providing an error banner if no scale can be found.
+The chosen method was to simply snap to the closest possible valid scale and provide an error banner if no scale can be found.

 In @search-nearest-scale, the body of the search_nearest_scale function within the plugin is visualized.